himelmallick/BayesMultiview/README.md

 # BayesMultiview

-The repository contains the codes from the Bayes multiview project.
+The repository contains the analysis and simulation codes from the Bayesian multiview project.